team-friendo/signalboost/README.md

 # Format must be e164 (https://www.twilio.com/docs/glossary/what-e164), with the + and with no special characters

 #SIGNUP_CHANNEL_NUMBER=%+15554445555%
-#SIGNUP_CHANNEL_NUMBER_DEV=%+15553334444%
 ```

 #### Configure ansible/inventory

 In the  ansible `inventory` file we created we will define the intial credentials ansible will create and use to setup Signalboost.
 You will need the static `{{ IP ADDRESS OF YOUR REMOTE HOST }}`, `{{ A USERNAME TO BE CREATED BY ANSIBLE, NOT ROOT }}` and the local `{{ PATH TO YOUR SSH PRIVATE KEY }}`.

 You must add at least one `admin`, that matches the ansible_user you defined above.
 Add additional admins if you need additional users on your server.
-The `{{ SSH PUBKEY OF AN ADMIN }}` in this case expects a full pub key contained in single quotes:
+The `{{ SSH PUBKEY OF AN ADMIN }}` in this case expects a full pub key contained in quotes:

 ```
 signalboost: